 As a weekly task, spray your suede couch with a suede-friendly stain repellent.
 This will protect your couch from stains (especially if you or your family like to bring food and drinks to your couch) and make cleaning much easier.

 Steps to clean your suede couch:

-- Test your chosen cleaning product first on an unseen area of the couch to ensure it doesn’t negatively affect the suede e.g. the underside or behind cushions.
+- Test your chosen cleaning product on a hidden area of the couch (e.g. the underside or behind cushions) to ensure it doesn’t damage the suede.

 - Remove the cushions and vacuum any trapped dust or crumbs.